jrogelstad/featherbone/README.md

 Navigate to <http://localhost:10001/swagger.html> to browse the REST API as configured.

-Additional an example module may be loaded [here] (https://github.com/jrogelstad/cardinal)
+An additional example module may be loaded [here] (https://github.com/jrogelstad/cardinal)